kahlil/kahlillechelt.com/content/post/008-static-site-cms.md

 Recently I hooked up [NetlifyCMS](https://www.netlifycms.org/) to my site.
 It uses Netlify's auth service and GitHub to add posts to your site.
 If you set up automatic deployment via GitHub on Netlify that is a really great solution to adding posts to a static site through a nice UI.

 But here I had the same problem.
 I write my stuff on the road and I can't rely on being online.
-But I really liked some of the functionality that NetlifyCMS provided, namely the schaffolding of posts, easy Front Matter editing as well as the automatic Git commit functionality.
+But I really liked some of the functionality that NetlifyCMS provided, namely the scaffolding of posts, easy Front Matter editing as well as the automatic Git commit functionality.

 I thought to myself: "That's cool, I wish I had that for the desktop."